auth0/docs/articles/libraries/auth0-spa-js/index.md

 ### Change storage options

 The Auth0 SPA SDK stores tokens in memory by default.
 However, this does not provide persistence across page refreshes and browser tabs.
 Instead, you can opt-in to store tokens in local storage by setting the `cacheLocation` property to `localstorage` when initializing the SDK.
+This can help to mitigate some of the effects of browser privacy technology that prevents access to the Auth0 session cookie by storing Access Tokens for longer.

 ::: warning
 Storing tokens in browser local storage provides persistence across page refreshes and browser tabs.
 However, if an attacker can achieve running JavaScript in the SPA using a cross-site scripting (XSS) attack, they can retrieve the tokens stored in local storage.
 A vulnerability leading to a successful XSS attack can be either in the SPA source code or in any third-party JavaScript code (such as bootstrap, jQuery, or Google Analytics) included in the SPA.